International Safe Abortion Day: Make unsafe abortion history on Tuesday 28 September!

-Lockdowns expose risks to patients and health care workers: The July lockdown in SA has highlighted again how the existing legalisation is compromising safety for people seeking abortions and their health care workers.
-The decriminalisation of abortion, which passed through the SA Parliament in March this year, is still not operational, which means that the old restrictions still apply.
+COVID and lockdowns expose risks to abortion patients and health care workers: The decriminalisation of abortion, which passed through the SA Parliament in March this year, is still not operational, which means that the old restrictions still apply.
 Patients seeking abortion still must attend a hospital and have two doctors certify their approval – even for early medication abortion (EMA).
 This requirement does not apply elsewhere in Australia, where EMA is available from a single doctor in their GP clinic and by telehealth.

 Abortion decriminalised in South Australia: On 2 March the SA Parliament passed landmark legislation to remove abortion from the State’s criminal law and regulate it under health law, just like any other health care service, and to eliminate many barriers that have limited access for 50+ years.